rtous/deepquake/README.md

 ### 1.1 Setup environment (local machine)

+WARNING: This repository only works with Python 2.7.

 NOTE: We tried the setup both on Mac and Linux.
 As the project involves many old libraries (including tensorflow 0.12) the setup may become troublesome (each time we do it we found new problems).
 Good luck.

+In case you don't have pip installed let's install it:

+	sudo curl https://bootstrap.pypa.io/get-pip.py | sudo python

+In case you don't have virtualenv installed let's install it:

+	sudo pip install virtualenv

 Let's first create and activate a Python's virtualenv (let's assume you save your Python virtualenvs within MY_VIRTUALENVS folder, e.g. $HOME/virtualenvs):